MiyanagaTeru/pillars/README.md

 Running `grunt test` will run the unit tests with karma.

-#functions: use a lanCtrl to change language of the page
+##features

+language switcher controller pass language to translate service and broadcast to pageContent controller to update the page